Discover Mallorca’s wild and spectacular northwest coast

 Explore the alleys and restaurants of Sóller and Valldemossa

 Fresh orange juice served at the estates, especially for walkers

 Mallorca is rightly famous for its stunning beaches lapped by the turquoise Mediterranean sea.
 Away from the playas, however, the island’s landscape is surprisingly wild and untouched.
-The top spot for hikers is undoubtedly the Serra de Tramuntana mountain range in the northwest of the island.
-These limestone mountains form a dramatic landscape of peaks and deep valleys, largely undiscovered except by walkers.
+The top spot for a walking holiday in Mallorca is undoubtedly the Serra de Tramuntana mountain range in the northwest of the island.
+These limestone mountains form a dramatic landscape of peaks and deep valleys, largely undiscovered except by hikers.
 Well-marked routes lead you through dramatic mountain landscapes, across private estates with orange, almond and olive trees and down to rocky coastlines interspersed with quiet, sandy coves.

 Nestled in this stunning scenery the true gems of Mallorca can be found: Charming honey-coloured villages such as Sóller, Deia and Valldemossa offer glimpses of a slower pace of life that seems to belong to a bygone age.
 Taking in the quiet charm of Mallorca’s hinterland as you walk from one picturesque hilltop village to another, you will surely understand why the region’s unique cultural and geographical features have been inscribed by UNESCO on to its World Heritage List.

 This self-guided walking holiday in Mallorca is also available as an 8-day trip, with 2 extra walking days and 2 overnight stays in Pollença on the north of the island.
 Please contact us for info and prices.